doug-wade/generator-sub/README.md

 ## TODO

 1. Make the tests pass
+1. Add user-specified config
+1. Add `sub update` to update the command
+1. Add auto-updating using npm
-1. Add auto-updating from npm, git
+1. Add auto-updating using git

 ## Example